By Tyler Jefford

 As I said last month, I was going to dive deeper into topics and write larger studies on them.
 I began this month diving deeper into software development performance, measurements, merits, and downfalls.
 More to come of this.

 Each week on Wednesday I posted a new blog.
 This month I wrote a couple ranting pieces.

 I read the memoirs of Edie Olczyk and I was inspired, and made me fall deeper for hockey.
-Here is my review
+Check it out on Goodreads.

 I read the memoir from former president Barak Obama A Promised Land which was just fascinating, especially in today’s political climate.